pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 		kubectl create -f https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Kubernetes/Backend/REST_API_Agent/rest_api_agent_service_node_port.yaml

-* **3.2.2: Check REST API Agent Service Status -** You can use the following command to check if the kubernetes service was creted successfully or not -
+* **3.2.2: Check REST API Agent Service Status -** You can use the following command to check if the kubernetes service was created successfully or not -

 		kubectl get service rest-api-agent-service